LESLIE: Brandon in California has been taking some cold showers and wants to increase water pressure. How can we help you with that?

 BRANDON: And we’ve really got to crank up that cold to get it kind of balanced out right.

 TOM: Yep.
-That’s what you need: a pressure-balance valve.
+That’s what you need to increase water pressure: a pressure-balance valve.

 BRANDON: Alright.
 Perfect.